Our human rights focus hero image

 Worker voice & representation

-Many workers do not have proper channels through which they can voice grievances or concerns with employers, which can lead to issues of exploitation, ineffective communication, poor workplace culture and discrimination.
-Effective communication channels are key to resolving conflicts effectively and, combined with representative structures, empower workers to negotiate better conditions for themselves.
+Many workers do not have proper channels through which they can voice grievances or concerns with employers, which can lead to fear of reprisal and issues of exploitation, ineffective communication, poor workplace culture and discrimination.
+Industry collaboration and employer facilitated worker voice initiatives are key to preventing and resolving conflicts effectively.
+Combined with representative structures, these mechanisms also empower workers to negotiate better conditions for themselves.

 Smallholders